 IPOScoop’s mission is to separate the worthwhile IPOs from the duds using a rating system ranging from a low of 1-Star to a high of 5-Stars.

-IPOScoop.com LLC is an independent research firm predicting IPOs’ opening-day performances.
-We survey Wall Street for input on how an IPO might perform during its opening-day’s trading.
-We publish the consensus opinion in our SCOOP ratings, which Street has a 15-year accuracy rate of nearly 89 percent.
+IPOScoop.com LLC is an independent news and research firm predicting IPOs’ opening-day performances.
+We survey Wall Street for input on how an IPO might perform during its first day of public trading.
+We publish the Street consensus opinion in our SCOOP ratings, which has a 21-year accuracy rate of nearly 89 percent.

 John E. Fitzgibbon, Jr.